RamuneNeptune/SubnauticaMods/README.md

             <a href="">Submodica page</a>
         </td>
         <td align="center">
-            Organizes the Workbench (modification station) into Tab nodes, rather than just being full of Craft nodes with no Tabs.
+            Organizes the Workbench (modification station) into Tab nodes, rather than just being full of Craft nodes with no tabs.
 Check out the Submodica page for an example
         </td>
           <td width="10%">